[Roster Analysis]: NBA Depth Charts 2025-2026

 PG SG SF PF C

-Cam Christie Kobe Brown
+Cam Christie Jordan Miller Kobe Sanders Isaiah Jackson

 Long Term Injuries: Bradley Beal (hip)